Constrained Generalized Delaunay Graphs Are Plane Spanners

 \subsection{Planarity}

-In order to show that the \delGraph is plane, we first observe that no edge of the graph can contain a vertex, as this vertex would lie in \C{p}{q} and be visible to both endpoints of the edge, contradicting the existence of the edge $p q$.
+In order to show that the \delGraph is plane, we first observe that no edge $p q$ of the graph can contain a vertex in its interior, as this vertex would lie in \C{p}{q} and be visible to both endpoints of the edge, contradicting the existence of the edge $p q$.
 Let $\partial C$ denote the boundary of $C$.

 \begin{observation} Let $p q$ be an edge of the \delGraph.
 The line segment $p q$ does not contain any vertices other than $p$ and $q$. \end{observation}